Abdullahsab3/Randomizer/README.md

 # Randomizer
 Randomizer is a website that makes generating random thigns easier.
-This website was originally made as the final project for the CS50 course.
+It's
 <h1>How to use</h1>
 The website has multiple funcionalities:
 <h2>Random Team Generator</h2>